 A prescription for all unblinded study product signed by an authorized prescriber must be provided to the site pharmacist prior to preparation of study product.
-The prescription must include the Step number (4a, 4b, 4c, 4d or 5) and a notation if the participant is switching between CAB arm and TDF/FTC arm.
+The prescription must include the Step number (4c, 4d, 5 or 6) and a notation if the participant is switching study product.